ff36/jnoc/README.md

 All services supplied on the left of the colon (:) will be granted the function on the right of the colon.
 So the following would grant a user permission to view (access) and create both sites and accounts;
 _account,site:access,create_

 To specify different levels of granularity within a users permissions multiple permissions can be granted.
-The following would grant access and create to accounts but only access to sites;
+The following would grant 'access' and 'create' functions to 'account' services, but only 'access' to 'sites';
 _account:access,create_
 _site:access_

 The * can be specified as a wildcard for both services and functions.

 Permissions are bound by the users account type (metier).
-Granting a VAR account *:* (ALL SERVICES:ALL FUNCTIONS) does not mean that they have the same access rights as an Administrator granted *:*.
-It simply implies that within the VAR user account they have access to all the services and functions that are available as a VAR.
+Granting a VAR account _*:*_ ({ALL SERVICES}:{ALL FUNCTIONS}) does not mean that they have the same access rights as an administrator granted *:*.
+It simply implies that within the VAR user account they have all the functions available in all the services that are available as a VAR.

 | Services      | Description        |
 |-------------- | ------------------ |